Liver Disease and Conditions

 Autoimmune Liver Diseases

-- The Mount Sinai Medical Center is respected worldwide for its innovative research and state-of-the-art treatment for all forms of autoimmune liver diseases.
+- The Mount Sinai Hospital is respected worldwide for its innovative research and state-of-the-art treatment for all forms of autoimmune liver diseases.
 These diseases include:

 - Autoimmune hepatitis